-October 14, 2019 (MLN): Shariah Compliant Money Market Funds yet again delivered remarkable performance during 1QFY20 as each one of the 20 funds exceeded annual benchmark set by Mutual Funds Association Pakistan (MUFAP).
+October 14, 2019 (MLN): Shariah Compliant Money Market Funds yet again delivered remarkable performance during 1QFY20 as each fund exceeded the annual benchmark set by Mutual Funds Association Pakistan (MUFAP).
 Due to high liquidity, competitive halal returns and maximum possible preservation of capital make money market instruments attractive for investors.

 The benchmark set for all these funds is the average of three months deposit rate of three (3) AA rated banks or Islamic windows of conventional banks as selected by MUFAP.

 As per MUFAP, these three banks are Sindh Bank, Faysal Bank and Bank of Punjab and the annual average benchmark as per their deposit rates has come out at 5.85%.

 A performance chart put together by Mettis Global shows that all the five Islamic money market funds recorded their annual return within a range of 10.8%-12.2%.

 Taking the lead, NBP Islamic Money Market Fund gave 12.21% total annual returns as its net asset value (NAV) hopped from Rs.10.02 per share to Rs.10.33 per share.